fsRoger/fsRoger/README.md

-I’m currently nome nota
-I’m looking working on my resume
+👨‍🎓I’m looking working on my resume

+🧗 to collaborate  on my personal bisnes.

-I’m looking for opportunities with my career. to collaborate  on my personal bisnes.
+🕵️ I’m looking for opportunities with my career.
-⚡Fun fact:...I always wanted to be an eternal student. 😄 👨‍🎓

-🧗

-🕵️
+💬 Ask me

 😄 Pronouns: He.

-💬 Ask me
+⚡Fun fact:...I always wanted to be an eternal student. 😄